As April waned, Mother Nature showed up to do her part to bring on May flowers here in Western Massachusetts.

 At this very moment

-As best as I can tell, the key to that Gateless Gate is our ability to let go of our desire to control Life to meet our own self-serving agenda in any one moment.
-If we are willing to dance ahead, opening our hearts and minds to Life on its own terms, Life itself holds us close to its heart.
+As best as I can tell, the key to the Gateless Gate that Zen master Mumon presented in his classic collection of koans, is our ability to let go of our desire to control Life to meet our own self-serving agenda.
+Grabbing for what isn't and resisting what is, we pull the plug on our fundamental connection to the unlimited energy available.
+If we are willing to open our hearts and minds to embrace Life on its own terms, Life, itself, embraces us.

 Increasingly, a deep sense of ease and joy emerges.